40of 100

 Local tick habitat

-Horry County reports about 1 Lyme cases per 100,000 people a year, the 175th-highest of 1378 South counties.
+Horry County reports about 1 Lyme cases per 100,000 people a year, in the top 23% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Conway's daily score can climb when the weather and season allow.

 Tick control in Conway, SC